simi-I/argocd-test-app/README.md

-# argocd-test-app
+# Argocd-test-app
 Sorry, the Technical documentation is in progress